nehapatlolla/nestjs-task-management/dynamo.md

 You can customize various attributes of your SQS queue to suit your needs:

-Message Retention Period: Time in seconds that SQS retains a message.
+**Message Retention Period:** Time in seconds that SQS retains a message.
 The default is 4 days, but it can be set from 60 seconds to 14 days.

-Visibility Timeout: Duration that a message remains invisible after being picked up by a consumer.
+**Visibility Timeout:** Duration that a message remains invisible after being picked up by a consumer.
 The default is 30 seconds, and it can be set from 0 to 12 hours.

-Message Delay: Time to delay the delivery of messages to the queue.
+**Message Delay:** Time to delay the delivery of messages to the queue.
 This can be set from 0 to 15 minutes.

-Maximum Message Size: Maximum size of a message.
+**Maximum Message Size**: Maximum size of a message.
 The default is 256 KB, but can be set up to 2 GB with extended messages.

-Receive Message Wait Time: Used for long polling.
+**Receive Message Wait Time:** Used for long polling.
 Sets how long the ReceiveMessage action waits for a message to become available before returning.

 3. Queue Security